maxverbeek/webengineering2019/report.md

 handler for every endpoint.
 This makes our code look quite bloated, but it makes it very easy to generate documentation.
 This tool can be installed using `go install github.com/go-swagger/go-swagger/cmd/swagger` -- But worry not!
-You need not install this, as we have generated the documentation for you.
+You need not install this, as we have generated the documentation for you (`doc/documentation.html`).

+## Frontend

+For our front-end we opted to use Vue.js since it provides an easy way of binding a view to a model.
+Since our front-end is kept minimal by design, we wanted something that does not enforce excessive infrastructure.
+Vue does exactly this.

+We did not make a single-page application, but rather serve some html and javascript files from the server.
+The html files are not parsed, and are completely empty when the client receives them.
+The javascript (Vue) is then ran, and queries the backend API to fill the files with data.